Skip to main content

 Should I track gross MRR or net MRR?

 Both.
 Gross MRR shows your top-line recurring revenue.
 Net MRR (after costs) shows actual profit.
-For most decisions, gross MRR is the starting point.
+For most day-to-day decisions, gross MRR is where you start.

 Next Steps

 Ready to see your MRR?
-MX Metrics adds real-time MRR tracking to your WHMCS dashboard for $19/month.
+MX Metrics adds real-time MRR tracking to your WHMCS dashboard for $15/month.
 No spreadsheets, no manual work.
-Get started →
+Get started.

 Did you find this helpful?